mattcone/markdown-guide-book/manuscript/chapter3.md

 {title="Markdown"}
 ~~~~~~~
-> This the first paragraph.
+> This is the first paragraph.
 >
 > And this is the second paragraph.
 ~~~~~~~